Music of the United States: Other niche styles and Latin American music

 The single largest niche industry is based on Latin music.
 Latin music has long influenced American popular music, and was an especially crucial part of the development of jazz.
 Modern pop Latin styles include a wide array of genres imported from across Latin America, including Colombian cumbia, Puerto Rican reggaeton, and Mexican corrido.
 Latin popular music in the United States began with a wave of dance bands in the 1930s and 1950s.
 The most popular styles included the conga, rumba, and mambo.
 In the 1950s Perez Prado made the cha-cha-cha famous, and the rise of Afro-Cuban jazz opened many ears to the harmonic, melodic, and rhythmic possibilities of Latin music.
 The most famous American form of Latin music, however, is salsa.
 Salsa incorporates many styles and variations; the term can be used to describe most forms of popular Cuban-derived genres.
 Most specifically, however, salsa refers to a particular style that was developed by mid-1970s groups of New York City-area Cuban and Puerto Rican immigrants, and stylistic descendants like 1980s salsa romantica.
 Salsa rhythms are complicated, with several patterns played simultaneously.
 The clave rhythm forms the basis of salsa songs and is used by the performers as a common rhythmic ground for their own phrases.

 Latin American music has long influenced American popular music, jazz, rhythm and blues, and even country music.
 This includes music from Spanish, Portuguese, and (sometimes) French-speaking countries and territories of Latin America.

 Today, the American record industry defines Latin music as any type of release with lyrics mostly in Spanish.
-Mainstream artists and producers tend to feature more on songs from Latin artists and it's also become more likely that English language songs crossover to Spanish radio and vice versa.
+Mainstream artists and producers tend to feature more on songs from Latin artists and it has also become more likely that English language songs crossover to Spanish radio and vice versa.

 The United States played a significant role in the development of electronic dance music, specifically house and techno, which originated in Chicago and Detroit, respectively.

 Today Latin American music has become a term for music performed by Latinos regardless of whether it has a Latin element or not.
 Acts such as Shakira, Jennifer Lopez, Enrique Iglesias, Pitbull, Selena Gomez, Christina Aguilera, Gloria Estefan, Demi Lovato, Mariah Carey, Becky G, Paulina Rubio, and Camila Cabello are prominent on the pop charts.
 Iglesias who holds the record for most #1s on Billboard's Hot Latin Tracks released a bilingual album, inspired by urban acts he releases two completely different songs to Latin and pop formats at the same time.